-When formulating policies and drafting laws that improve safety, security, energy efficiency and infrastructure, policymakers need to be fully informed about the commercial availability of products and services that can deliver real benefits and improvements.
+When formulating policies and drafting laws that improve safety, security, sustainability and infrastructure, policymakers need to be fully informed about the commercial availability of products and services that can deliver real benefits and improvements.
 Policymakers risk missing opportunities to fully exploit technology or causing unintended consequences when making decisions without the benefit of information from the commercial sector.
 Our lobbying activities are designed to educate policymakers.
 We consistently advocate the need for technologically neutral solutions that allow robust competition in the private sector to deliver the intended policy results.

 Below is a list of some of our top legislative and regulatory priorities: